Ayurvedic Morning Routine (Dinacharya): Your Daily Foundation

 - Place the scraper at the back of the tongue and draw it forward with gentle pressure

-- Repeat 5-7 strokes, rinsing the scraper after each
+- Repeat 5 to 7 strokes, rinsing the scraper after each

-Why it matters: The tongue coating reflects your digestive health.
+Why it matters: The tongue coating reflects your digestion.
 A thick white coating suggests Kapha imbalance (mucus, congestion).
-A yellowish coating suggests Pitta (heat, acidity).
+A yellow coating suggests Pitta (heat, acidity).
 A thin, dry coating suggests Vata.
-Over time, you will learn to read your tongue as a daily health indicator.
+Over time, you learn to read your tongue as a daily health check.

 4. Warm Water (Ushapana)

-Drinking warm water first thing stimulates digestion, flushes the kidneys, and hydrates tissues after the overnight fast.
+Drinking warm water first thing stimulates digestion, flushes the kidneys and hydrates the tissues after the overnight fast.

 Dosha variations: